kismetwireless/kismet/docs/howto/osx.md

 Kismet will (currently) work *only* with Wi-Fi devices supported by the built-in Apple drivers; it will *not* work with USB devices; They use vendor drivers which do not support monitor mode or provide control APIs.

+`$ kismet`

-Kismet will list the available Wi-Fi sources in the `Datasources` panel of the UI, or can be run from the command line:
+Kismet will list the available Wi-Fi sources in the `Datasources` panel of the UI, or sources can be configured from the command line or the Kismet config files.

 `$ kismet -c en1`

+For more information on configuring Kismet in general, as well as logging formats and other Kismet features, be sure to check out the normal Kismet README file.

-## Connect to kismet
+## Connect to Kismet

 The Kismet web UI should be accessible on the OSX system by going to `http://localhost:2501` with your browser.

-Remote sources should be shown and be controllable per normal.
+The Kismet web password is stored in `~/.kismet/kismet_httpd.conf` in the home directory of the user who is running Kismet.